lloydmeta/aminam/README.md

 [![CI](https://github.com/lloydmeta/aminam/actions/workflows/ci.yaml/badge.svg)](https://github.com/lloydmeta/aminam/actions/workflows/ci.yaml)

+Authentication Management & Access Management : aminam.

-An identity and access management service built on Quarkus (Java 25): user signup, JWT authentication, and an attribute-based, fine-grained authorisation engine over organisations and the databases they own.
+An IAM exploration that has user signup, JWT authentication, and an attribute-based, fine-grained authorisation engine over organisations and the databases they own.

+**NOT** production ready: this is a personal scratchpad project.

 ## Goal